shakfu/cgen/IMPLEMENTATION_PLAN.md

 3. **Intelligence**: Use unlimited computational resources for optimization
 4. **Extensibility**: Enable domain-specific optimizations and plugins
 5. **Reliability**: Ensure mathematical correctness and provable safety
+6. **Readability**: Ensure that the generated C code is readable and straightforward to understand.

 ### Success Metrics
 - 10-100x performance improvement over CPython for computational code